maguirebob/thanksgiving/docs/JOURNAL_SCRAPBOOK_DESIGN.md

 **As a visitor:**
 - I want to browse Thanksgiving memories chronologically from oldest to newest
-- I want to see all content for a specific year across multiple pages
+- I want to see all content for a specific year in a beautiful **antique scrapbook layout**
-- I want to navigate easily between pages within a year and between years
+- I want to **flip through pages** like a real scrapbook with smooth animations
-- I want a scrapbook-like visual experience with beautiful layouts
+- I want a **nostalgic, warm visual experience** with aged paper textures and ornate photo frames
+- I want content to flow naturally across pages with **automatic page breaks**
+- I want to experience the **magic of flipping through a family album**

 **As an admin:**
-- I want to organize content for each year across multiple pages
+- I want to organize content for each year in one continuous editor
 - I want to add descriptive text before or after any content item
+- I want to insert manual page breaks where needed
-- I want to preview how each journal page will look
+- I want to preview how content will be paginated automatically in **scrapbook style**
-- I want to manage which content appears on each page
+- I want to drag and drop content items to reorder them
-- I want to create new pages for years with lots of content
+- I want to see a live preview of the **antique scrapbook layout**

 ### Functional Requirements

 1. **Journal Viewer Page** (Public Access)
    - Accessible from main navigation menu for all users
    - Chronological navigation (oldest → newest)
+   - **Antique scrapbook theme** with warm, nostalgic colors
+   - **Page-flipping interface** with smooth CSS animations
+   - **Cover page** with ornate title and decorative elements
-   - Multiple pages per year with page navigation
+   - **Automatic pagination** with smart page breaks
-   - Scrapbook-style layout with visual appeal
+   - **Aged paper textures** and decorative photo frames
-   - Responsive design for mobile/desktop
+   - Responsive design for mobile/desktop with touch gestures
-   - Page navigation within each year
+   - **Keyboard navigation** (arrow keys) and accessibility support

 2. **Admin Journal Editor** (Admin Only)
    - Accessible only to admin users
-   - Content management for each year across multiple pages
-   - Page creation and management
+   - **Single-page editor** showing all content in one continuous layout
+   - **Manual page break insertion** between content items
-   - Drag-and-drop reordering within pages
+   - Drag-and-drop reordering across entire journal
    - Text insertion capabilities
+   - **Live preview** of antique scrapbook pagination
-   - Preview functionality for each page
+   - **Scrapbook theme toggle** for preview mode
    - Save/publish workflow

 3. **Content Integration**